Last updated on December 8, 2025

 Atraxa, Praetors' Voice is one of the most popular and powerful commanders out there, and even a bad Atraxa deck will get some respect.
 It’s easy to build a deck when you have the best ramp, card draw, and removal at your disposal, and the cuts become very hard.
 There are lots of crazy builds out there, all the way from group hug to monarch.

 What’s a card that can’t be removed from your Atraxa deck?
 Is there a wild Atraxa strategy you saw and want to mention?
-We’d love to hear about it in the comments below, or over in Draftsim's official Discord.
+Add your comment, or over in Draftsim's official Discord.

 That's all I've got for you today.
 Stay safe, stay healthy, and wash your hands!